issaiass/FacialMaskDetector/yolov3/backup/README.md

 # Dummy File for upload the folder

-In this folder the weights will be allocated!
+In this folder the backuped weights will be allocated!